girlscript/winter-of-contributing/C_CPP/Data Structures/Linked List/Doubly_Circular_Linked_List.md

 3. The important one that it is used to implement advance data structure Fabonacci Heap .

 ## Disadvantages
-1. Data should be handled carefully beacuse of involment of many pointers so there is chance of getting data lost .
+1. Data should be handled carefully beacuse of involment of many pointers so there is chance of getting data lost , so be aware .
 2. It takes slightly more space for accomodation of previous pointer .